 Mindfulness is designed to be very simple and light.
 Yet many of the truths can also be profound.
-Please give yourself the gift of patience - kindness and time.

 The Wake Up and Plum Village traditions spring from Zen, which evolved from Mahayana Buddhism.
 Zen is not a moral teaching.
 As it is without dogma, it does not require you to believe in anything.
 Zen shows you how to think (really, how to not think) through direct experience and observation.

 Since Zen does not require you to believe in anything, it is a path open for everyone to come as they are.
 Mindfulness respects all religions and cultures.
 In this way, it is available to those of every religion, including agnostics and atheists.